hinhnh/Building-a-CI-CD-Pipeline/README.md

 2. Running Make tool by step
  - Navigate to Building-a-CI-CD-Pipeline folder wtith commmad: cd Building-a-CI-CD-Pipeline/
  - Then run command "make all" to to install package, verify and test
- * Output of a test run
+ * Output of test running
  ![Pass test](Output-Test-Pass.jpg)

-3. Set up Azure Pipelines point to GitHub Repo.
+3. Set up Azure Pipelines connect to GitHub Repo, we will have Pipeline such as below capture.
 [Note the official documentation should be referred to and double checked as you setup CI/CD](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops).
 ![Azure Pipelines](Output-Azure-Pipelines.jpg)

 4. Running Azure App Service from Azure Pipelines automatic deployment